Best Public Golf Courses in Palm Springs for Groups

 Few destinations carry more cachet for golf groups than PGA West in La Quinta.
 Designed by legends Pete Dye, Jack Nicklaus, and Greg Norman, this trio of public-access courses anchors Palm Springs’ golf reputation.

-• The Stadium Course (7,300 yards, slope 150) is iconic, home to “Alcatraz,” the island 17th that defines desert shot drama.
-It hosted multiple PGA Tour events, and according to the American Express tournament data, ranks as one of the most photographed par-3s in California.
+- The Stadium Course (7,300 yards, slope 150) is iconic, home to “Alcatraz,” the island 17th that defines desert shot drama.
+It hosted multiple PGA Tour events, and according to the American Express tournament data, it ranks as one of the most photographed par-3s in California.

 Best if: Your group wants a “Tour-level” experience and has a mix of single-digit players ready to take on Dye’s devilish design.